-^{††} Deposit of \$10.00 (non-refundable) required for residence hall reservations.
+†† Deposit of \$15.00 is required for a residence hall room reservation.
+If a student decides not to take a room after he has reserved it, \$5.00 will be refunded if the Director of Student Personnel is notified at least twenty days prior to the opening of the quarter for which the room has been reserved.
 Residence hall fees vary directly with the cost of living and are subject to change on thirty days' notice prior to any quarter by action of the Board of Trustees.